-We put Cleveland’s new Tour Raw RTX- 3 up against a normal version to answer the question once and for all: Do rusty wedges really give you more spin?
+We put Cleveland’s Tour Raw RTX- 3 up against a normal version to answer the question once and for all: Do rusty golf wedges really give you more spin?

 Rusty wedges appear in many a tour pro's bag.
 Sometimes, the rust is a result of a hard life spent splashing shots out of bunkers and pounding golf balls from the turf on ranges around the globe.
 But usually it is totally inentional.

 'Raw' wedges (where there's no plating or finish coating so rust can for on the head's surface) are nothing new.
 Bernhard Langer was a massive fan of going raw, not only on his wedges but his irons too - as he felt they gripped the golf ball better.
 Rusty wedges have a reputation for spinning shots mor than shiny ones, yet there's never really been any firm proof to support the idea.

 To find out the truth, we put a rusty Cleveland RTX-3 golf wedge up against a Tour Satin version.

 How we tested a rusty golf wedge against a normal golf wedge

 Both testers hit shots with a 52 and 58 degree Cleveland RTX-3 Tour Satin and RTX-3 Tour Raw wedges.
 We used a premium ball and recorded data for each shot hit.
 After analysing data for all four wedges we came to our conclusions on whether the rusty wedge myth actually stacks up.